 - (c) Candidates are expected to give natural replies to questions so their answers need not be in the form of complete sentences.
-However, candidates whose conversation consists largely of monosyllabic or disjointed replies cannot gain much credit for such a performance, and it is therefore the teacher/Examiner's responsibility to avoid guestions inviting answers of simply 'yes' or 'no'.
+However, candidates whose conversation consists largely of monosyllabic or disjointed replies cannot gain much credit for such a performance, and it is therefore the teacher/Examiner's responsibility to avoid questions inviting answers of simply 'yes' or 'no'.
 Instead, the teacher/Examiner must use a variety of question types and interrogative adverbs, ranging from a basic level of simple questions which demand short predictable responses, e.g. when? how many? how long? with whom? with what? how? etc. to more searching questions such as why? tell me about... what do you think about? - (d) Questions should be adjusted to the candidate's ability.
-However, as in the Topic Conversation, the teacher/Examiner must try to extend the candidate as far as possible by giving them the opportunity to provide opinions and justifications and use a variety of tenses (themes could be past visits to other countries, plans for the future, etc.).
-Candidates who do not show that they are able to convey past and future meaning cannot be awarded a mark in the Satisfactory band or above on Scale (b) (see Table B of the Marking Instructions).
+However, as in the Topic Conversation, the teacher/Examiner must try to extend the candidate as far as possible by giving them the opportunity to provide opinions and justifications and use a variety of time frames (themes could be past visits to other countries, plans for the future, etc.).
 More able candidates may not be able to do themselves justice if the more stretching questions are avoided. - (e) Candidates should be prompted and encouraged where necessary and long silences should be avoided.
 However, a candidate should not be interrupted unless it is clear that he or she cannot complete the answer.
 Incorrect answers should never be corrected, nor answers supplied when none are given.
-Questions should be rephrased (rather than repeated) in an attempt to maintain the dialogue. - The use of vocabulary or phrases from the candidate's first language should be avoided, except in (f) the case of particular institutions e.g. names of examinations, types of school, etc. - (g) The teacher/Examiner must avoid talking too much themselves and limiting the amount of time available to the candidate to show what they can do.
+Questions should be rephrased (rather than repeated) in an attempt to maintain the dialogue. - (f) The use of vocabulary or phrases from the candidate's first language should be avoided, except in the case of particular institutions e.g. names of examinations, types of school, etc. - (g) The teacher/Examiner must avoid talking too much themselves and limiting the amount of time available to the candidate to show what they can do.
 The onus is on the candidate to show that he or she can converse adequately in the language, but at the same time it is up to the teacher/ Examiner to make sure that the candidate is given every opportunity to do so by following up any opening given.